eventespresso/languages-ee4/readme.md

 ## Overview

-This is the repository for all the **[Event Espresso](http://eventespresso.com)** [language files](http://eventespresso.com/glotpress/projects/event-espresso).
+This is the repository for all the **[Event Espresso](http://eventespresso.com)** [language files](http://eventespresso.com/glotpress/projects/event-espresso) for Event Espresso 4+.

 ### Description

-Starting in Event Espresso 3.1.30, the plugin will load all language files from the relevant language branch dynamically based on your `define('WPLANG,'');` setting in `wp-config.php`.
+Event Espresso 4+ loads all language files from the relevant language branch dynamically based on your `define('WPLANG,'');` setting in `wp-config.php`.
 On an update, Event Espresso will download the latest version of the language file from the repository automatically.

 #### Becoming a translator